 Was My Child’s Cerebral Palsy Preventable?

 Cerebral palsy is a developmental disorder which affects tens of thousands of babies in the U.S. every year.
 This condition is thought to have an unknown cause, with most parents chalking it up to a fluke of nature.
-However, it has been clearly shown over the last few decades that human negligence or actions have the potential to cause cerebral palsy in Indiana.
+However, it has been clearly shown over the last few decades that human negligence or actions have the potential to cause cerebral palsy.

 What Causes Cerebral Palsy?

 Cerebral palsy is caused by the death of certain cells in the brain that are connected to movement as well as muscle contraction and relaxation.
 The death of these cells is almost always due to the brain not receiving enough oxygen during the birthing process or an infection which spreads to the baby during pregnancy.

 Children with cerebral palsy have problems with controlling how their limbs move due to the brain and muscles not communicating and passing on electrical impulses.
 As a result, they may suffer from abnormally stiff muscles, or have no muscle tone enough.
 In addition, they may have speech impediment, find it hard to swallow and eat without assistance, and experience irregular and painful bowel movements.